 SAS has , Canada’s modern mobile communications network, on a new predictive data analytics solution.
 The new algorithm estimates how likely certain customers will be to promote or detract the company’s services to others.
 The new insights significantly improved Rogers’ sales team performance.

 Additionally, using the collected data, the company customized voice call scripts to suit customer’s issues more precisely and personalized support on social media networks.
-As a result, Rogers lowered customer complaints by 53% in the last year alone.
+As a result, Rogers lowered customer complaints by 53%.

 Marketing Mix Modeling